omwani2005/CODSOFT/README.md

 # CODSOFT
-This is repo is made at the time of CODSOFT Internship.
+This repo is made at the time of CODSOFT Internship.